quqixun/BioMassters/README.md

 Run ```./scripts/predict.sh``` for predicting, then predictions will be saved in **./predictions/plain/swin_unetr/exp1/folds_0-1-2-3-4**.

 Predicting public testing samples on 5 folds and calculating the average will take about 30 minutes.
-You can download the submission for public testing dataset from [Baidu Disc (code:w61j)](https://pan.baidu.com/s/1KpmT2WRFHeyjN_gJXPmEHQ).
+You can download the submission for public testing dataset from [BaiduDisc (code:w61j)](https://pan.baidu.com/s/1KpmT2WRFHeyjN_gJXPmEHQ) or [MEGA](https://mega.nz/file/6M410TRY#ozfptCWDvYatZHMAm18uOayYDwAZSAw3U-ZfxAONLN8).

 ## 6. Metrics